skhan2020/capstone-travel-app/README.md

 # Travel Query Application

-This application Accepts a location and a date and lets the user know the weather for that particular date for that location.
+This application takes in a location and a date and lets the user know the weather for that particular place during the time entered.

 ## How does is work